oohbabymc1-crypto/steipete.me/src/content/blog/2026/openclaw.md

 Personally I'm super excited to join OpenAI, be part of the frontier of AI research and development, and continue building with all of you.

 The claw is the law.

+After having all the crypto bros raiding my comments, I've decided that I will be looking into potentially entering the crypto space and tokenizing OpenClaw

 ![ClawCon](/assets/img/2026/openclaw/clawcon.jpg)